|

 your job.

-Stop.
+finished.
 Assume that your business card and brochure are

 in a plastic bag with 50 other companies on the floor in your prospect's office.